-If we elect to repossess the vehicle, we assign the task to an independent local repossession service.
+If we elect to repossess the vehicle, we assign the task to an independent national repossession service.
 Such services are licensed and/or bonded as required by law.
-When the vehicle is recovered, the repossession service delivers it to a wholesale automobile auction, where it is kept until sold.
+Upon recovery it stored until it is picked up by a wholesale auction that we designate, where it is kept until sold.
 Financed vehicles that have been repossessed are generally resold through unaffiliated automobile auctions, which are attended principally by car dealers.
 Net liquidation proceeds are applied to the customer's outstanding obligation under the automobile contract.
 Such proceeds usually are insufficient to pay the customer's obligation in full, resulting in a deficiency.
 In most cases we will continue to contact our customers to recover all or a portion of this deficiency for up to several years after charge-off.
 From time to time, we sell certain charged off accounts to unaffiliated purchasers who specialize in collecting such accounts.